uk-ai/ukai2024/index.md

 Please see the **[Call for Papers]({{ "call-for-papers.html" | relative_url }})** for instructions.

-Due to capacity limits, emails confirming places will be sent to registered participants on **Tuesday 22 October, 2024**.
+Due to capacity limits, emails confirming places will be sent to registered participants on **Tuesday, 22 October 2024**.
 Priority will be given to those who submit a contributed talk or poster for the conference, and otherwise given on a first come, first served basis.

 For questions and queries please contact Christian Cabrera: [chc79@cam.ac.uk](mailto:chc79@cam.ac.uk)